lcx/blog_private/content/post/2006-12-06-i-am-becoming-a-istqb-certified-tester.md

 > 11. Send certificates (suitable for framing) to the passers.
 Make sure to tell them to add the certificate acronym to their email signature.
 (Free publicity; help distinguish the “winners” from the “losers”.)
 > 12. Expire the certificate in three years, so certificate holders are required to recertify.
 (Extra dollars, and helps clear the honor roll of deadbeats.)
 Make sure the recertification journal is as paper-intensive as possible.
 (Don’t want to make things too easy, again a respect issue.

-So before spending money on some useless certificate … Read some books, it's more efficient and cheaper!
+So before spending money on some useless certificate … Read some books, its more efficient and cheaper!